irmen/Pyrolite/README.txt

 2. THE LIBRARY
 ---------------------

-The library consists of 2 parts:
-- a thin version of the client side part of Pyro.
-- an almost complete implementation of Python's pickle protocol.
-  (Only memoizing is not implemented yet in the Pickler).
-  It is fully compatible with pickles from Python 2.x and Python 3.x.
-  (You can use this independently from the rest of the library if you wish).
+The library consists of 2 parts: a thin version of the client side part of Pyro, and a feature complete implementation of Python's pickle protocol, including memoization.
+It is fully compatible with pickles from Python 2.x and Python 3.x, and you can use it idependently from the rest of the library, to read and write Python pickle structures.

 The source archive contains the full source, and also unit test code